The $\ell$-parity conjecture over the constant quadratic extension: Introduction

-\item The comparison of the Grothendieck--Ogg--Shafarevich local terms and root numbers is possible due to \Cref{st-root-ann}, which emerged from the structure of the overall proof of \Cref{main} and, along with related local results, is treated in Appendix~\ref{app}. \end{itemize}

-Results that are auxiliary for the proof of \Cref{main} are recorded in the course of the discussion in various sections and then used in \S\ref{final} to finish the proof. \epp

-\bpp[Notation]\lab{not} For a field $F$, its algebraic closure is denoted by $\ov{F}$; when needed (e.g., for forming composita), the choice of $\ov{F}$ is made implicitly and compatibly with overfields.
-If $F$ is a global field and $v$ is its place, then $F_v$ denotes the corresponding completion; if $v$ is finite, then $\cO_v$ and $\bF_v$ denote its ring of integers and residue field.
-For a prime $l$ and a torsion abelian group $G$, we denote by $G[l\I]$ and $G_\nd$ its subgroup consisting of all the elements of $l$-power order and quotient by the maximal divisible subgroup, respectively.
-In the $G = G[l\I]$ case, we say that $G$ is \emph{$\bZ_l$-cofinite} if $\Hom(G, \bQ_l/\bZ_l)$ is finitely generated as a $\bZ_l$-module.
-For a prime $l$ and an abelian variety $B$ over a global field, the notation $\rk B$, $w(B)$, $\rk_l B$, $\Sel_{l\I} B$, $\Sha(B)$ introduced in \S\ref{l-par} remains in place throughout.
+\bpp[Notation]\lab{not} For a field $F$, an algebraic (resp.,~separable) closure is denoted by $\ov{F}$ (resp.,~by $F^s$); when needed (e.g., for forming composita), the choice of $\ov{F}$ is made implicitly and compatibly with overfields.
+If $F$ is a global field and $v$ is its place, then $F_v$ denotes the corresponding completion; if $v$ is finite, then $\cO_v$ and $\bF_v$ denote the ring of integers and the residue field of $F_v$.
+For a prime $\ell$ and a torsion abelian group $G$, we denote by $G[\ell\I]$ (resp.,~by $G_\nd$) the subgroup consisting of all the elements of $\ell$-power order (resp.,~the quotient by the maximal divisible subgroup).
+In the case when $G = G[\ell\I]$, we say that $G$ is \emph{$\bZ_\ell$-cofinite} if $\Hom(G, \bQ_\ell/\bZ_\ell)$ is finitely generated as a $\bZ_\ell$-module.
+For a prime $\ell$ and an abelian variety $B$ over a global field, the notation $\rk B$, $w(B)$, $\rk_\ell B$, $\Sel_{\ell\I} B$, $\Sha(B)$ introduced in \S\ref{l-par} remains in place throughout the paper.
 If $B$ is an abelian variety over a local field, then $w(B)$ denotes the \emph{local} root number instead.
 The dual abelian variety is denoted by $B^\vee$.
-In the sequel, we typically write $A$ for the protagonist of \Cref{main} and use $B$ for an abelian variety in other settings.
 All the representations that we consider are finite dimensional. \epp